sysfce2/godot-docs/classes/class_packedbytearray.rst

 :ref:`float<class_float>` **decode_half**\ (\ byte_offset\: :ref:`int<class_int>`\ ) |const|

-Decodes a 16-bit floating point number from the bytes starting at ``byte_offset``.
+Decodes a 16-bit floating-point number from the bytes starting at ``byte_offset``.
 Fails if the byte count is insufficient.
 Returns ``0.0`` if a valid number can't be decoded.

 .. rst-class:: classref-item-separator